 Lots of women who sign up for free consultations with us have either been diagnosed with PCOS or suspect they may have PCOS.
 They want to know what this means for them and their ability to track their cycles effectively using natural family planning.

 If you’re in this position, we created this guide for you!
-It’s a science-backed guide to all this PCOS for women considering using natural family planning (NFP).
+It’s a science-backed guide to PCOS for women considering using natural family planning (NFP).
 We teach the Marquette Method, but we’ve written this guide in such a way that it’s appropriate for women considering any method of NFP.

 Can women with PCOS use NFP?